Skip to main content

 at async executeHandler (file:///home/openfn/.asdf/installs/nodejs/18.12.0/lib/node_modules/@openfn/cli/dist/process/runner.js:388:20)

-As you can see from our logs that helper function dataValue has a TypeError, To troubleshoot this you can go to the documentation for dataValue -> docs.openfn.org/adaptors/packages/common-docs/#datavaluepath--operation
+As you can see from our logs that helper function dataValue has a TypeError, to troubleshoot this you can go to the documentation for dataValue -> docs.openfn.org/adaptors/packages/common-docs/#datavaluepath--operation

 Expected CLI logs